A guide to saving money on your health insurance cover

 Your excess limit is selected when you purchase a health insurance policy.
 If you’re with nib and you’d like to confirm your excess amount, you can do so by logging into Online Services.
 You can also change your excess by contacting our member service team on 13 16 42.

-If you’re on a selected family cover, you won’t need to pay an excess if one of your kids (up to 21 years of age) has to go to hospital.
-Please contact us to find out whether this applies to your family.
+Under some of our family covers, you won’t need to pay an excess if one of your kids (up to 21 years of age) has to go to hospital.
+Please contact us to find out whether this applies to your family cover.

 For other helpful tips on reducing the cost of your cover, check out our guide to saving money on your health insurance premium.